-Davies suffered a torn pectoral muscle in last week's 15-24 defeat to South Africa that is likely to also see the British and Irish Lions star miss that start of the Six Nations in February, while Roberts has a long-term ankle problem.
+Davies suffered a torn pectoral muscle in last week's that is likely to also see the British and Irish Lions star miss that start of the Six Nations in February, while Roberts has a long-term ankle problem.

 Lock Bradley Davies was also among the casualties against the Pumas and is another doubt to face Tonga.

 "Looks like Cory has dislocated his shoulder and Bradley Davies has got a bit of a shoulder (injury) too," confirmed Wales coach Warren Gatland.

 "Scott Williams may be a toe ligament, but hopefully it is not going to keep him out of next week.

 "That doesn't look brilliant at this stage either.
 We have a few others sore from what was a physical encounter.